tchangalov/tchangalov.github.io/src/content/blog/3 Migrating Orc to Parquet.md

 ## Introduction

 Everyone has data.
 If it's high volumes of it, it's likely organized into an efficient file format.
 The race to find the best file format is on-going in the open-source community.
 Two popular ones are Orc and Parquet.
-Let's imagine that your organization currently uses Orc, but wants to switch to Parquet.
+Let's imagine that you currently use Orc, but want to switch to Parquet.

 ## ❓ Why Migrate?